justtheimpaler/k2/maven/git-releases-using-maven.md

   </scm>
 ```

-**Note**: This is the "developer" git URL that has write permissions to the repository, not a read-only URL.
+**Note**: This is the developer git URL that has write permissions to the repository, not a read-only git URL.

 ### 4. Commit all changes to git